Working as a study support mentor or note-taker

 Please contact the Accessibility Officer at your faculty for information about available support and how to apply for it:

-Student coordinator for students at Campus Helsingborg and Faculties of Humanities and Theology
+Student coordinator for students at Campus Helsingborg and the Malmö Academy of Music

 carina [dot] argelius [at] stu [dot] lu [dot] se